 Investigation of a specialized area of knowledge in a class setting.
 Investigation of a specialized area of knowledge in a class setting.
 Project proposal must be approved by the associate dean for graduate studies and the division chair.
-Prerequisite: Permission of the instructor.
-One, two or three credits.
+One, two or three credits, dependent upon topic.